Bharat Forge: Kalyani Rafael Advanced Systems

 Kalyani Rafael Advanced Systems (KRAS) is joint venture between KSSL and Israeli defence company Rafael Advanced Defense Systems established in 2015.
 KSSL holds a 51% stake, while Rafael holds the remaining 49%.
 The Kalyani Group claimed that it was the first private sector advanced defence subsystems manufacturing company in India.
 KRAS manufactures electro-optics, remote weapon systems, precision guided munitions and system engineering for system integration.
 KRAS established a 24,000 sq ft defence manufacturing facility in Hyderabad, Telangana in August 2017.

 The first product planned to be produced at the facility was the Israeli Spike anti-tank guided missiles (ATGM).
 However, the Government of India assigned the ATGM programme to the Defence Research and Development Organisation, after which KRAS pivoted to producing Spice 2000 bombs.

 In July 2019, KRAS received a $100 million contract to produce 1,000 Barak 8 medium-range surface-to-air missiles (MR-SAM) for the Indian Army and Air Force.
 On 16 March 2021, KRAS announced that it had begun delivery of the first batch of MR-SAMs.
 This was the second product built at the Hyderabad plant.

+Zorya Mashproekt

+Kalyani Strategic Systems bought a 51% share in Zorya Mashproekt India Private Limited, the Indian subsidiary of Zorya Mashproekt.
+On 9 May 2023, the company signed the acquisition agreement.
+The acquisition process was finished on 31 December 2023.
+The Indian Navy has consulted Bharat Forge to develop and supply marine gas turbine engines given the Russo-Ukrainian War that has impacted Zorya-Mashproekt, the primary supplier.
+Bharat Forge bought a 51% share in Zorya Mashproekt India Private Limited.
+On 9 May 2023, Kalyani Strategic Systems signed the acquisition agreement.
+The acquisition process was finished on 31 December 2023.

+Bharat Forge received a contract from the Indian Ministry of Defence on 19 June 2026 to supply 12 sets of 1.25 MW Marine Gas Turbine Generators for the Indian Navy at the cost of ₹425 crore.